aaron-grau/curic/nontech-readings/rails.md

 ActionView is responsible for rendering the views.
 ActionView templates can take several forms.
 One of the supported file types is ERB, or Embedded Ruby.
 ERB files are a mixture of HTML and Ruby code.
-Writing Ruby code in the views is very helpful -- generating a list of items is as simple as writing a loop.
+Writing Ruby code in the views is very helpful - to generate a list of items, just write a loop!
 Rails also has a number of built-in helper methods that generate HTML that can be added to a view with ERB.

 Another supported file type is a builder file.
 Instead of rendering HTML, a view could instead render XML or JSON.
 This is incredibly useful for a route